ATEC Program Overview

 What if a larger group, such as a class, wants to visit ATEC?

-For groups of prospective students, we hold an event called ATEC Mondays.
-Offered on select Mondays each semester, students attending will tour our facilities and labs, talk with peer mentors, network with undergraduate advisors, and get to know our faculty members one-on-one.
+For groups of prospective students, we hold an event called About ATEC.
+Offered on select days each semester, students attending will tour our facilities and labs, talk with peer mentors, network with undergraduate advisors, and get to know our faculty members one-on-one.
 Registration in advance is required, and spots are limited for each event.

 Can ATEC students who started at a community college complete a Reverse Transfer?